phylaxsystems/credible-layer-besu-plugin/DEVELOPER.md

 The ISidecarTransport interface includes the following methods:

+- **DEPRECATED** `sendBlockEnv(SendBlockEnvRequest blockEnv)` - Sends the block environment to the Credible Layer sidecar and returns a `CompletableFuture<SendBlockEnvResponse>`.
-- sendTransactions(SendTransactionsRequest transactions) - Sends transaction data to the Credible Layer sidecar for evaluation.
+- `sendTransactions(SendTransactionsRequest transactions)` - Sends transaction data to the Credible Layer sidecar for evaluation and returns a `CompletableFuture<SendTransactionsResponse>`.
+- `getTransactions(GetTransactionsRequest transactions)` - Retrieves multiple transaction data from the Credible Layer sidecar based on the provided transaction request and returns a `CompletableFuture<GetTransactionsResponse>`.
-- getTransactions(List txHashes) - Retrieves transaction data from the Credible Layer sidecar based on the provided transaction hashes.
+- `getTransaction(GetTransactionRequest transactions)` - Retrieves a single transaction data from the Credible Layer sidecar based on the provided transaction request and returns a `CompletableFuture<GetTransactionResponse>`.
-- sendBLockEnv(BlockEnv block) - Sends the processed BlockEnv to the sidecar
+- `sendReorg(ReorgRequest reorgRequest)` - Sends a reorganization request to the Credible Layer sidecar and returns a `CompletableFuture<ReorgResponse>`.
+- `sendEvents(SendEventsRequest events)` - Sends events to the Credible Layer sidecar, which can be `commitHead`, `newIteration` or `sendTransactions` and returns a `CompletableFuture<SendEventsResponse>` (generic *send** event).

 ## ISidecarStrategy